 Immunotherapy drugs work by making cancer cells easier targets or by boosting the immune system to make it more effective against the disease.

-Atezolizumab is a type of immunotherapy drug called a checkpoint inhibitor.
+There are now several immunotherapy drugs used to treat metastatic bladder cancer.
+These drugs are called checkpoint inhibitors.
 To keep your immune system from attacking normal cells, your body uses proteins called checkpoints.
 They help the immune system tell if other cells are a normal part of your body and should be left alone or invaders that should be attacked.

 Cancer cells can trick your immune system by binding to the cells that are supposed to fight it.
 When that happens, the checkpoint signals your body not to attack.
 A checkpoint inhibitor stops these cells from binding.
 That way, your immune system recognizes and targets the cancer.

-The FDA approved atezolizumab for metastatic bladder cancer after testing it on people whose cancers had gotten worse during or after chemotherapy.
+The FDA has approved several checkpoint inhibitor drugs for advanced bladder cancer that has gotten worse during of after chemotherapy.
+These include:

-You take the drug once every 3 weeks by infusion, which means through a tube (an IV) that goes into a vein.
+These drugs are given every 2-3 weeks by infusion, which means through a tube (an IV) that goes into a vein.

 One benefit of immunotherapy is it uses your body’s natural defenses.
 Once your immune system better recognizes cancer, it can continue to target those cells even if you’re treatment has ended.